afialapis/calustra/packages/query/README.md

 ## `queryMainAction (query)`

-Checks what the main action of the `query` is, even for the complicated ones.
+Checks what the main action of the `query` is, even for the hard ones.
 Possible return values are: `create`, `alter`, `drop`, `insert`, `update`, `delete`, `select`.

 ## `queryDescription (query, rows, time)`